EUROPEAN FAMILY THERAPY ASSOCIATION

 - Implement in an effective manner a national organisation that covers at least the majority of the national territory declared and referred to in its statutes.

 Each country should be represented by one National Association or Federation.
-Each country has three votes.
-During a transitional period until the end of 2005 each country that is represented at the Chamber of NTFOs may propose to the Board of this Chamber a maximum of three persons who will represent this country as designated delegate members with the right to vote in the General Assembly of the Chamber of NFTOs.
+Each country has three votes and is represented at the Chamber of NTFOs.
+Each country may propose to the Board of this Chamber a maximum of three persons who will represent this country as designated delegate members with the right to vote in the General Assembly of the Chamber of NFTOs.
 A delegate member may be the holder of proxy votes for the other delegate members of his/her country.

 NFTO Chamber elects its board from among the representatives of national associations or federations.

-- Provide a clinical training program which has a duration of at least three years.
+- Provide a clinical training program which has a duration of at least four years.

-- Have already completed one three-year training cycle.
+- Have already completed one four-year training cycle.

 - Meet the criteria as currently specified by the Chamber.

-- Have a training program with a duration of less than three years and/or have not yet completed at least one three-year training cycle.
+- Have a training program with a duration of less than four years and/or have not yet completed at least one four-year training cycle.

 - At the present time choose not to apply for Full (ordinary) Membership although they fulfil the relevant criteria.

-Associate members may participate and contribute to the EFTA-TIC process, but are not eligible to vote or be elected to Board positions.
+Associate and Affiliate members may participate and contribute to the EFTA-TIC process but are not eligible to vote or be elected to Board positions.

-I. The members of the Board of a Chamber are elected or revoked by the members of the Chamber in question.
+I. The members of each Chamber’s Board are elected or revoked by the members of the Chamber in question.
+Electronic voting is possible.